DDtMM/angular-signal-generators/README.md

 const timerSource$ = new BehaviorSubject(1000);
 const timerFromObservable = timer(timerSource$);
 ```
+### Overloads
+Several generators that accept a traditional value and a *SignalInput* will have different return types.
+Those that accept a *SignalInput* will return a read only signal, whereas those with a traditional value will have methods to update the signal, though not necessarily the same as a *WritableSignal*.

 ### Injector
 All signal generators have an options parameter that accept injector.
 This is either because *effect* is needed sometimes or if you *toSignal* is used.